Isaak-Malers/entropy-analysis/README.md

 ![the full graph generated](readme_assets/full_graph.png)

 Zooming in on some "rolling" data, we can see that the entropy series peaks in the middle of "events of interest" in the original data.
 In this case The peaks correspond to a dip, a rise, and then a more substantial dip in river flow.
+The magnitude of spikes in the "entropy" graph are roughly proportional to the magnitude of interested data in the original.
+Longer/Larger events of interest result in larger spikes in entropy.
 ![some 'Rolling' data in the graph](readme_assets/several_points_of_interest.png)